ncsa/Nightingale_real/docs/source/filesystem.rst

 - Use Tar, Winzip, or similar file-bundling software to create a single file from a directory tree, and then store that file.
 The name of that bundled file should clearly indicate what files are bundled within.

-- In an archival storage site, apply meaningful names to files and directories so you, or your colleagues can navigate back to the data when you need it.
+- In an archival storage site, apply meaningful names to files and directories so you or your colleagues can navigate back to the data when needed.
 It is up to you to decide what works best.